davidlee/qmk_firmware/users/davidlee/readme.md

 # Haegur - a Planck / Preonic layout for power without exertion.

 [This layout](layout.txt) takes inspiration shamelessly from many sources (miryoku, callum, seniply, etc).
-It has evolved over months of daily use, and though it continues to evolve, fits my needs like a glove.
+It has evolved over months of daily use, and fits my needs like a glove.
 If your preferences hew close to mine, it might just be perfect for you too – or a good starting point for your own customisations.

+---
 Optimised for:

 - Mac OS